Bright high-end apartment located in the Ternes district of Paris

 • Risk of vacancy or unpaid rent

-Option 3: Keeping vacant or for occasional use
+Option 3: Keep the property vacant or for occasional use

 • Rarely economically profitable

-• May be relevant if a return is planned in the short term
+• May be relevant if a short-term return is planned

-• High fixed costs: charges, property tax, vacancy taxes
+• High fixed costs: charges, property tax, vacant housing taxes

 Key decision criteria